What does the Chinese Zodiac say is your best love match?

 Whatever aim he sets out to achieve he will work at tirelessly in order to reach his goal.
 Before he decides on a path the Pig will look at the situation and ponder his/her decision thoughtfully, this may give the mistaken impression that the Pig is indecisive, nothing is farther from the truth!
 Once the Pig gives you his loyalty, you have a friend for life.

 Professions: Manufacturer, doctor, scientists, architect, film maker, writer, poet, painter, business person, also clown, vaudeville, comedian, pop star

 Rat & Pig – The Pig must avoid laying down rules for the relationship, the Rat will not be ‘controlled’.
 The Rat is very independent and the Pig finds this puzzling.
 Compromise and patience will be required if this pairing is to work.

 Ox & Pig – The Ox brings stability to – and will cherish the Pig who in return works hard to give a loving and harmonious home, these two will be the best of friends.

 Tiger & Pig – The home loving Pig is attracted to the Tiger but the Tiger will not often be at home!
 This is a difficult duo who ultimately will not understand one another.

 Rabbit & Pig – Here is a truly loving partnership.
 The Rabbit enriches the Pigs home with grace and fair, the Pig adores the Rabbit and provides security.
 They will have a rich and fulfilling life and have many children.

-Dragon & Pig – These two need to establish a formula for their home life from the outset.
+Dragon & Pig – These two need to set up a formula for their home life from the outset.
 If the Dragon is to be happy the Pig must entertain in the home a great deal, if the Pig is to be happy the Dragon must be aware how much this disrupts the Pigs calm domestic set-up.